namubiru32/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 Task 4: a function that frees a dlistint_t list.
 Task 5: returns the nth node of a dlistint_t linked list.
 Task 6: a function that returns the sum of all the data (n) of a dlistint_t linked list.
+Task 7: a function that inserts a new node at a given position.